VAR disallows Ndidi's opener for Leicester City vs Tottenham Hotspur | Goal.com

 VAR disallows Ndidi's opener for Leicester City against Tottenham Hotspur

-Wilfred Ndidi's opener for Leicester City against Tottenham Hotspur was cancelled out by VAR for offside.
+Wilfred Ndidi's opener for Leicester City against Tottenham Hotspur was cancelled out by VAR for offside, but the Foxes marched on to secure a 2-1 win at home.

 Ndidi scrambled the ball over the line in the 16th minute after goalkeeper Paulo Gazzaniga failed to clear Youri Tielemans' shot out of danger.